MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 ## Configure Azure AD entitlement management

-Enterprise scale analytics and AI roles map to the configurations and maintenance of an Azure AD entitlement management solution.
+The data management and analytics scenario roles map to the configurations and maintenance of an Azure AD entitlement management solution.

 An organization can use Azure AD entitlement management to delegate access governance to access package managers, which frees data landing zone staff to support themselves without deferring to Platform teams.